 Type of Administration of the Plan: Your Plan is self-funded.
 The Plan Sponsor provides certain administrative services in connection with its Plan.
 The Plan Sponsor may, from time to time in its sole discretion, contract with outside parties to arrange for the provision of other administrative services including arrangement of access to a Network Provider; claims processing services, including coordination of benefits and subrogation; utilization management and complaint resolution assistance.
 This external administrator is referred to as the Claims Fiduciary.
 For Benefits as described in this Summary Plan Description, the Plan Sponsor also has selected a provider network established by UnitedHealthcare Insurance Company.
-The named fiduciary of Plan is City and County of San Francisco, the Plan Sponsor.
+The named fiduciary of Plan is San Francisco Health Service System, the Plan Sponsor.